scacela/oci-full-stack/README.md

 # oci-full-stack
 Deploy and manage a stack with web, app and database tiers in OCI.
-Optional autoscaling configuration, and load balancing for each tier, and optional shared file storage.
+Optional compute, autoscaling, load balancing, and shared file storage layers.

 ### What does the stack provision?
 <details>